 Did that drop in supply increase prices?

-Yes, when there was 100 farmers they would sell for 40-50 baht per kilo, now with only a handful of farmers they sell for 100 baht.
+Yes, when there were 100 farmers, they would sell for 40-50 baht per kilo.
+Now, with only a handful of farmers, they sell for 100 baht.

-Does the price vary depending on village of cricket farmers?
+Does the price vary depending on the village of cricket farmers?

 Yes, some villages can only sell to just one buyer.
-Other had more options to sell so they can sell them for more.
+Others had more options to sell, so they can sell them for more.
 Some villages will pay extra for transportation to sell to other retail markets.

-What are you and your colleges doing to increase the demand?
+What are you and your colleagues doing to increase the demand?

-We first are learning about the consumer behavior–why people want to eat the insects.
+We are first learning about consumer behavior—why people want to eat the insects.

 Would that certification process be an additional cost for the farmer?

-Once the crickets are ready for harvesting, what is the most common ways for farmers to sell them?
+Once the crickets are ready for harvesting, what are the most common ways for farmers to sell them?

-Either farmers can sell to people who are deep frying them at markets or sell them to a collector will visits villages and collects the crickets to sell to the wholesale market.
+Either farmers can sell to people who are deep-frying them at markets or sell them to a collector who visits villages and collects the crickets to sell to the wholesale market.

 Do farmers have a preference?